elegant-scipy/elegant-scipy/markdown/ch8.markdown

 Whenever I think too hard about streaming data analysis, my head hurts.

-You have probably already done some streaming, perhaps without thinking about it these terms.
+You have probably already done some streaming, perhaps without thinking about it in these terms.
 The simplest form is probably iterating through lines in a files, processing each line without ever reading the entire file into memory.
 For example a loop like this to calculate the mean of each row and sum them: